When You Are Ill

 Application and Payment of Premiums

-To enroll in the National Health Insurance Program, apply at your local Ward office.
-You must present your passport and Residence Card (or Foreign Registration Card) when you apply.
-If your permitted period of stay in Japan is less than 3 months, please present some form of documentation to prove that you will be staying in Japan for more than 3 months.
-Please use an automatic transfer service to pay your insurance premiums in Osaka City.
-If using a payment slip, please pay at your nearest financial institution, post office, Ward office or convenience store.
-Convenience stores will accept your payment anytime when they are open, at night or holidays.
+To enroll in the National Health Insurance Program, apply at your local ward office.
+You must present a document showing your Individual Number (only those who have it) when you apply.
+If your permitted period of stay in Japan is less than three months, please present some form of documentation to prove that you will be staying in Japan for more than three months.
+Payment of insurance premiums is primarily by direct debit, so please apply for this when completing your enrollment.
+If you receive a payment slip, pay it at a nearby bank, post office, convenience store, or ward office.
+Convenience stores accept payments during the night and holidays.

 Changing residence / Moving to a different municipality / Enrolling in a different health insurance scheme